angular/flex-layout/README.md

   <div class="flex-item"></div>
 </div>
 ```
-> The above Layout usages does not require any external stylesheets, any custom CSS programming.
+> The above Flex Layout usages do not require any external stylesheets nor any custom CSS programming.
 The Angular directives do all the work of *magically* setting the flexbox css.

 Integrating **mediaQuery** features into the Layout engine enables the API to be **Responsive**: DOM elements can adjust
 layout-directions, visibility, and sizing constraints based on specific viewport sizes such as desktop or mobile devices.